Blosc/blogsite/posts/blosc2-pytables-perf.rst

 .. type: text

 `PyTables <http://www.pytables.org>`_ lets users to easily handle data tables and array objects in a hierarchical structure.
 It supports a variety of different data compression libraries through `HDF5 filters <https://docs.hdfgroup.org/hdf5/develop/_f_i_l_t_e_r.html>`_.
-Now, the Blosc Development Team is pleased to announce Blosc2 not only as another HDF5 filter, but as an advanced partition tool that complements the existing HDF5 chunking schema.
-Blosc2 is the new generation of the Blosc compressor, and we implemented it inside PyTables in a way that extends the application of the existing Blosc filter.
+Now, the Blosc Development Team is pleased to announce the availability of Blosc2, not only as another HDF5 filter, but also as an advanced partition tool that complements the existing HDF5 chunking schema.

-Blosc2 goes beyond being used just as a filter, as it can bypass the HDF5 pipeline for writing and for reading.
+When Blosc2 is used as an additional partition tool (referred ahead as 'optimized Blosc2' too), it can bypass the HDF5 pipeline for writing and for reading.
 This, combined with the capability to read the small data blocks (in which the chunk is split internally), makes that small data slices can be read without having to read (and decompress) the whole chunk.
 This is actually an additional partition level on top of the existing chunking level in HDF5, and offers a completely new way to structure your data without adding overhead to the HDF5 layer.

+Also, by providing support for a second partition in HDF5, the chunks (aka the first partition) can be made larger, ideally fitting in cache level 3 in modern CPUs (see below for advantages of this).
+Meanwhile, Blosc2 will use its internal blocks (aka the second partition) as the minimum amount of data that should be read and decompressed during data retrieval, no matter how small the hyperslice to be read is.
+This brings another degree of freedom in the choosing of different internal I/O buffers, which is of extraordinary importance in terms of performance and/or resource saving.

 Meant for Big Chunking